visvar/visvar.github.io/README.md

 Member information is stored in `config.js`
 - Insert the new member in the correct position.
-  - First, there are <ins>regular members</ins> with the order: Professors, then Post-Docs, then Ph.D.s
+  - First, there are <ins>regular members</ins> with the order: Professors, then Postdoc, then Ph.D.s
-  - Second, come <ins>associated members</ins> with the same order: Professors, then Post-Docs, then Ph.D.s
+  - Second, come <ins>associated members</ins> with the same order: Professors, then Postdoc, then Ph.D.s
-  - Finally, there are <ins>alumni</ins> with the same order: Professors, then Post-Docs, then Ph.D.s
+  - Finally, there are <ins>alumni</ins> with the same order: Professors, then Postdoc, then Ph.D.s
     - Alumni roles are as they were while they last worked in the group.
   - Members of each category are sorted alphabetically by first name.
 - Add as much information as possible.
 You can take a look at the other member pages for inspiration/ guidance.